Inferring neutron star properties through gravitational waves from r-modes and their relativistic counterparts: Results

 In this section, we present the results of the Monte Carlo error estimation study mentioned in section \ref{Monte Carlo Simulation}.
-We analyse the dependence of errors on various factors like observation time and breaking index and, also present a comparative analysis between both frameworks.
+We analyse the dependence of errors on various factors like observation time and braking index and, also present a comparative analysis between both frameworks.
+Finally, we address the equation of state dependence of framework 2.

-Unlike \cite{Lu:2022oys}, the errors inferred via the first framework are dominated by the error in distance for even an observation time of $T=0.5$ years.
+The errors inferred via the first framework are dominated by the error in distance for even an observation time of $T=0.5$ years.
 This feature is seen for all values of the braking index except close to the extremes ($3$ or $7$).
 Figure \ref{fig:2} shows how the neutron star properties inferred via the first framework, converge to their actual values as observation time increases for $n = 3.1$.
-The input values for the parameters are $I = 2 \times 10^{38}$ Kg-m$^2$ , $\alpha = 3.69 \times 10^{37}$ ( converted into fiducial estimates: $\alpha_{s} = 3.37 \times 10^{-4}$) and $m_p = 1.27 \times 10^{20}$ Tesla-m$^2$.
-As expected from theoretical considerations (Eqs \eqref{al_error} - \eqref{m_inf}), the errors in the parameters ($I, m_p$) decrease with observation time and for $T>1$ years we see the error saturates to the error in the distance measurement.
-We do not observe this pattern for alpha ($\alpha$) as it is independent of the breaking index and the error in the distance measurement dominates the error in alpha even for an observation time of $T = 0.5$ years.
+The input values for the parameters are $I_{zz} = 2 \times 10^{38}$ Kg-m$^2$ , $\tilde{\alpha} = 3.69 \times 10^{37}$ ( converted into fiducial estimates: $\alpha_{s} = 3.37 \times 10^{-4}$) and $m_p = 1.27 \times 10^{20}$ Tesla-m$^2$.
+As expected from theoretical considerations (Eqs \eqref{al_error} - \eqref{m_inf}), the errors in the parameters ($I_{zz}, m_p$) decrease with observation time and for $T>1$ years we see the error saturates to the error in the distance measurement.
+Unlike the errors of other parameters, the error of $\tilde{\alpha}$ does not blow up at $n\approx3$, since it is independent of the braking index (See Eqs. \eqref{al_error}).
+The distance measurement dominates this error even for an observation time of $T = 0.5$ years.
 We can check this by substituting all the assumed input parameters in Eq \eqref{al_error}:

 where the observation time is $T = 0.5$ years.